-At Edgegap, we are working with containers to distribute the load evenly across the globe.
-We need to have your game started up within milliseconds; the containers need to be built with speed in mind.
-We will walk you through the creation of a docker image, also known as a container.
+At Edgegap, we work with containers to distribute the load evenly across the globe.
+We need to have your game started within milliseconds, so the containers need to have speed in mind and build accordingly.
+We will walk you through creating a docker image, also known as a container.

-If you wish to have more information on the history of containers, Math our CEO wrote an excellent article on our blog
+If you wish to have more information on the history of containers, Vince, our CSO, wrote an excellent article on our blog

 What is Docker?